mesosphere/dcos-docs-site/pages/mesosphere/dcos/version-policy/index.md

 Customers running DC/OS on non-supported platform components should upgrade to a supported component.
 For clarity, Mesosphere only provides support services to paying customers under a written agreement.
 The term “supported” in Mesosphere documentation refers to whether the indicated software component has been tested for compatibility.

 D2iQ doesn't retroactively test and support all versions of each of these operating systems against every single historical DC/OS release.
 Not all of these operating systems are supported on every version of DC/OS or can be expected to be.
-Rather, we test each new DC/OS version (major or patch) against the latest stable releases of these supported operating systems by installing DC/OS on the target OS and running the integration test suite against DC/OS installed on an OS/Docker combination.
+Rather, we test each new DC/OS version (minor or patch)  against the latest stable releases of these supported operating systems by installing DC/OS on the target OS and running the integration test suite against DC/OS installed on an OS/Docker combination.
-DC/OS feature development is entirely based on CentOS while running DC/OS on longlivity clusters and doing Mixed Workload Testing.
+CentOS is the only Operating System that is extensively tested (nightly tests, long lived cluster tests, scale tests etc) by D2iQ.
+All the other mentioned OSes in this page are tested only once per minor or patch release.

 Note: The [Universal Installer](https://docs.d2iq.com/mesosphere/dcos/2.1/installing/evaluation/) is only supporting CentOS and RHEL.